You’re 22 weeks pregnant!

 22 Weeks Pregnant – Your Body

 A recent study published in the British Medical Journal found that the biggest risk factor for gestational diabetes was being overweight or obese during pregnancy.
-However, if you’ve splurged on sugary drinks and foods (including grains/wheat products) then you may also end up with a diagnosis of gestational diabetes.
+However, diet during pregnancy can contribute to gestational diabetes diagnosis, as you can read here.

-You will likely be told to follow a low GI (glycemic index) diet, and you’ll have to test your blood sugar regularly.
+A diagnosis of gestational diabetes means managing your diet and testing your blood sugar regularly.
 To help with insulin resistance, it’s important to get regular exercise, even a simple daily walk for 20-30 minutes.
 It doesn’t need to be strenuous.
-Make sure you check with your healthcare provider before beginning or increasing a physical activity routine.
+Make sure you check with your care provider before beginning or increasing a physical activity routine.

 22 Weeks Pregnant – Your Baby